 Recipe Testers Reviews

-I have been looking for a good dill pickle recipe for some time now and this one is just perfect.
+I've been looking for a good dill pickle recipe for some time now and this one is just perfect.

 The only thing that I changed was the amount of coriander seed; I love the flavor of coriander but I thought that amount might be overpowering.
 I used half the amount suggested and am pleased with the taste.
 I used 2 standard quart jars and the cucumbers fit exactly.
 I didn't need to add any more cold water to the jar as the amount of brine was sufficient to cover the cucumbers.